Section 3: C Build and Test Frameworks

 $ ./avg-main

-detects that the prerequisite has changed, and hence
+In this case, make detects that the prerequisite has changed, and hence

 recompile the executable.
 The ability to automatically